|UNIQUE GIFT SUGGESTIONS||

 Mind the crab: he's four feet across and the claws mean business.
-He's on his way to Delamore Arts in Devon for their exhibition which runs all through May.
-He will be accompanied by some smaller cousins, a couple of badgers, and an owl, amongst others, and a fine display of iris.
+He was at Delamore Arts in Devon accompanied by some smaller-cousin crabs, a couple of badgers, and an owl, amongst others, and a fine display of iris.

-This is another owl, delivered with a generous supporting cast including tulips, poppies, agapanthus and water-lilies, to Pashley Manor in preparation for their opening at Easter weekend.
-They are now open daily, Tuesdays through to Saturdays, plus Bank Holidays Mondays, right through the summer.
+This is another owl, delivered with a generous supporting cast including tulips, poppies, agapanthus and water-lilies, at Pashley Manor in the summer.
+All the summer-opening gardens have now closed for autumn, and the remaining sculptures have come home.

 Galleries and Gardens: please visit the EVENTS AND EXHIBITIONS page to see the other places where my work can currently be viewed.